-- 1) If you experience an on-the-job injury use the following procedure: (Also see Part C) - a.
+- 1) If you experience an on-the-job injury, use the following procedure: (Also see Part C) - a.
 Report the injury/incident to your supervisor and complete all applicable paperwork (injury packet), immediately, or as soon as practical, but not later than 24 hours.
 Your supervisor will provide additional instructions as needed. - b.
 If medical treatment is necessary, please seek treatment with a BWC certified medical provider. - c.
 Provide your MCO identification card (injury packet) and MEDCO-14 form (injury packet) to the medical at the time of treatment.
-Inform your immediate supervisor and the County Administrator (CA)in the Commissioners' Department.
+Inform your immediate supervisor and the Human Resources Department.